-I listen and recall an ancient memory, a story where I seek, through the process of dance, the ability to speak truths and honour the lives of my brothers."
+"I listen and recall an ancient memory, a story where I seek, through the process of dance, the ability to speak truths and honour the lives of my brothers."
 Jerry Longboat

 Chinook Winds is perhaps the most active and creative dance study and performance program for Natives in the hemisphere.
-The Aboriginal Arts Program and the intention of the Chinook Winds Aboriginal Dance program was to create a safe working space, build community and respect for the inidvidual and their process of learning, by providing
+The Aboriginal Arts Program and the intention of the Chinook Winds Aboriginal Dance program was to create a safe working space, build community and respect for the individual and their process of learning.

 Rental and Sales